The Problem

 - Off-the-shelf LIMS could not support workflow complexity

-Redesigned the workflow from manual documentation to real-time, system-enforced execution.
+Redesigned the workflow from manual documentation to real-time, system-enforced execution — connecting samples, reagents, operators, timestamps, and workflow status within a single traceability model.

 - Implemented a custom LIMS spanning extraction through sequencing to unify the workflow